doselect/ccplatform-docs/source/index.md

 To generate a detail view of the Test Resorce follow the example on the right
 TODO: ADD ERRORS

+###Nested Resources

+GET /papi/v1/test/<slug>/report/  : detail view of the reports for a particular test <slug>
+GET /papi/v1/test/<slug>/invite/  : list view of all the invites sent for a particular test <slug>
+GET /papi/v1/test/<slug>/report/<username>/ : detail view of the reports of a particular user <username>  of a particular test <slug>

 ## Invites

 ```shell